Patient education: Vasectomy (Beyond the Basics)

 Sex drive — Having a vasectomy will not affect testosterone (male hormone) levels, sex drive, or the ability to have an erection.

-Risk of cancer — Although there have been some concerns regarding a link between vasectomy and prostate and testicular cancer, several large studies suggest that there is no increased risk of any cancer following vasectomy [1-4].
+Risk of cancer — Although there have been some concerns regarding a link between vasectomy and prostate and testicular cancer, several large studies show that there is no increased risk of any cancer following vasectomy [1-5].

 Heart disease — Similar to the situation with cancer, there have been some concerns about a link between vasectomy and heart disease; however, studies have found no such link.